Congressional Apportionment Amendment: Ratification history

 The lower house of the Connecticut General Assembly approved the amendment along with ten others in October 1789, but the upper house of the Assembly deferred taking any action on the amendments until after the next election.
 In May 1790, following that election, the lower house rejected the amendment while approving the ten amendments that would become the Bill of Rights.
 The upper house then approved all 12 of the amendments, hindering Connecticut's ratification effort, as the two houses were subsequently unable to reconcile their divergent ratification resolutions.

 When originally submitted to the states, nine ratifications would have made this amendment part of the Constitution.
 That number rose to ten on May 29, 1790, when Rhode Island ratified the Constitution.
 It rose to eleven on March 4, 1791, when Vermont joined the Union.
 By the end of 1791, the amendment was only one state short of adoption.
-However, when Kentucky attained statehood on June 1, 1792, the number of necessary ratifications climbed to twelve, and, even though Kentucky ratified the amendment that summer (along with the other eleven amendments), it was still one state short.
+However, when Kentucky attained statehood on June 1, 1792, the number of necessary ratifications climbed to twelve, and, even though Kentucky ratified the amendment that summer (along with the other eleven amendments), the measure was still one state short.
 No additional states ratified this amendment.
-With 50 states, 27 additional ratifications are necessary to reach the required threshold of 38 ratifications needed for this amendment to become part of the Constitution.
+With 50 states today, 27 additional ratifications are necessary to reach the required threshold of 38 ratifications needed for this amendment to become part of the Constitution.

 Mathematical discrepancies

 Although the initial House and Senate versions of the amendment were clear in establishing a formula for determining the minimum number of representatives, the final version of the amendment was not.
 As a result of the last-minute "less" to "more" wording change made by the House, an inconsistency exists in the mathematical formula when the nation's population is between eight million and ten million, as the final version of the proposed amendment specifies a minimum number of House seats greater than the maximum.
 As a result, the amendment would be unworkable and any number of representatives unconstitutional.
 Albert Gallatin contradicted the concern that representation would be rendered unconstitutional by suggesting that the amendment made it clear that the change of representation of one per every 50,000 would not occur until the number of representatives exceeded 200, with representation remaining at 200 until population reached 10 million.

-Historian David E. Kyvig had an alternative interpretation of the increase in the size of the U.S. House guaranteed by this amendment.
+Historian David E. Kyvig had an alternative interpretation of the increase in the size of the U.S. House guaranteed by this proposed amendment.
 He claimed that the examples in the amendment were intended to demonstrate a mathematical relation: for every additional 100 members of Congress, district sizes would increase by 10,000 people.
 Under this interpretation, districts of 50,000 people would not have been intended as a ceiling, but, instead, the appropriate divisor until the House reached 300 members, at which point district sizes would be 60,000 until the House reached 400 members, and so on.